alxhotel/chromecast-api/README.md

 chromecast-api
 =================

-chromecast-api is a javascript client library for googlecast's remote playback protocol that uses DefaultMediaReceiver to play any (compatible) content in the Chromecast.
+chromecast-api is a javascript client library for googlecast's remote playback protocol to play any (compatible) content in the Chromecast device.

 ## Installation